 If you have ever grilled some meat by using charcoal than you already know how easy and fast you can cook with it.
 In a survival situation, you can use charcoal to cook or even heat your house with it.
 A lot of people think that charcoal has an expiration date as some of the charcoal bags will have an expiration date on them.
 The truth is that most bags of charcoal will have some chemicals which keep the charcoal dry and easy to light, although the actual charcoal does not expire but the chemicals will do.

 Although even if the chemicals have expired, the charcoal is still good to use.
 Another big misconception is that coal and charcoal are basically the same, coal is a mineral that has been formed over millions of years in the ground, charcoal, on the other hand, is made by burning wood which in a couple of hours will turn into charcoal.
-If you have ever made an open fire with wood, then you have probably noticed the grayish smoke.
+If you have ever made an open fire with firewood, then you have probably noticed the grayish smoke.

 The smoke from a fire is actually small particles of charcoal which due to their lightweight and due to the high heat of the fire become airborne.
 The larger particles which do not break off from the wood will form charcoal in a matter of minutes or hours.
 Oftentimes people who use charcoal for cooking will recycle the charcoal to be used on a later date, although this is a good idea, but only if you store them in a dry environment.